Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Introduction

-Semi-analytic models (SAMs; see \citealt{SomervilleReview} for a review) of galaxy formation typically take merger trees from comparatively cheaper dark matter-only N-body simulations and evolve key baryonic components which describe the physical processes involved in galaxy formation, growth and evolution using simple but physically motivated prescriptions.
+Semi-analytic models (SAMs; see \citealt{SomervilleReview} for a review) of galaxy formation ( e.g. \citealt{GalForm}, \citealt{Galacticus}, \citealt{SAGE}, \citealt{SAG}, \citealt{SHARK}) typically take merger trees from comparatively cheaper dark matter-only N-body simulations and evolve key baryonic components which describe the physical processes involved in galaxy formation, growth and evolution using simple but physically motivated prescriptions.
 Importantly, being based on N-body trees, the galaxies retain their association with the large-scale structure.
-These galaxy SAMs then provide a realistic galaxy populations at a fraction of the cost of full hydrodynamical simulations.
-Coupling a galaxy SAM with a semi-numerical reionisation code can then provides the best of both worlds.
-Large volume simulations of reionisation with a self-consistent, realistic population of galaxies.
-In this work, we use \meraxes (\citealt{Dragons3}), developed as part of the \textsc{DRAGONS} (Dark-ages Reionization And Galaxy formation Observables from Numerical Simulations) program, which couples a galaxy SAM model designed for galaxies in the high-$z$ Universe during the EoR with the semi-numerical code $\cmfast$ for simulating the reionisation process.
-Additionally, for the first time we implement the evolution of the neutral hydrogen gas spin temperature into $\meraxes$, taking into account heating by X-ray photons.
+These galaxy SAMs then provide a realistic galaxy population at a fraction of the cost of full hydrodynamical simulations.
+Coupling a galaxy SAM with a semi-numerical reionisation code can provide the best of both worlds: large-volume simulations of reionisation with a self-consistent, realistic population of galaxies.
+In this work, we use \meraxes (\citealt{Dragons3}), developed as part of the \textsc{DRAGONS} (Dark-ages Reionization And Galaxy formation Observables from Numerical Simulations) program, which couples a galaxy SAM model designed for galaxies in the high-$z$ Universe during the EoR with the semi-numerical code $\cmfast$ for simulating the reionisation process\footnote{A few other recent examples of SAMs incorporating reionisation calculations in the literature are \citealt{RSAGE}, \citealt{Visbal2020}, \citealt{Astraeus}.}.
+Additionally, for the first time, we implement the evolution of the neutral hydrogen gas spin temperature into $\meraxes$, taking into account heating by X-ray photons.